1. 144th Street Trail

 What you’ll find: From U.S. Highway 6 and Kanesville Boulevard on to Iowa Western Community College, ride south past Mall of the Bluffs to Iowa West Trailhead Park.
 Links to Lake Manawa Trail (10) and the Wabash Trace (18).

-Length: 62.3 miles What you'll find: Ride from Council Bluffs to the Missouri state line.
-Suitable for runners, mountain bikes and hybrid bikes. $1 daily usage fee suggested or $10 annual pass to help with upkeep.
+What you’ll find: Ride from Council Bluffs to the Missouri state line.
+Mix of concrete and crushed limestone suitable for runners, mountain bikes and hybrid bikes. $1 daily usage fee suggested or $10 annual pass to help with trail upkeep.

 Length: 3.0 miles